 At the Law Office of Matthew Allen, we provide legal advice tailored to your personal situation and family structure.
 We address particular concerns regarding costs of health care as you age, evaluating and protecting assets, choosing beneficiaries, designating specific individuals to make decisions on your behalf if you are not able, preparing for disability, securing your wealth, and communicating your values to the next generation.

-A thorough estate plan includes a will and revocable living trusts or irrevocable trusts to mitigate confusion, protect assets, and avoid unnecessary legal fees, taxes, and delays in the dispersion of assets.
+A thorough estate plan includes a will and trusts (revocable living trusts or irrevocable trusts) to mitigate confusion, protect assets, and avoid unnecessary legal fees, taxes, and delays in the dispersion of assets.
 They also include powers of attorney to designate individuals to make important decisions.

 Financial Power of Attorney